Holyoke, Massachusetts: Government and politics

-The city government comprises 33 offices, departments, and agencies, including utilities which are municipally owned and operated, Holyoke Gas and Electric and the Holyoke Water Works.
+The city government comprises 33 offices, departments, and agencies, including utilities that are municipally owned and operated: Holyoke Gas and Electric and the Holyoke Water Works.

 In the Massachusetts House of Representatives, Holyoke is represented by Patricia Duffy of the 5th Hampden District, which is conterminous with the city's boundaries.
 The city's state senator is John Velis, of the 2nd Hampshire and Hampden District.
 It is part of the Eighth Massachusetts Governor's Council district, represented by Tara Jacobs.
 In the United States Congress the city is represented by Richard Neal of the state's 1st district, and senators Elizabeth Warren and Edward Markey.

-Politically, the city's largest block of voters are those belonging to no political party, but in recent years the city has largely supported candidates from the Democratic Party by a wide margin.
+Politically, the city's largest block of voters are those belonging to no political party, but the city has long supported candidates from the Democratic Party by a wide margin.
 In the 2012 elections, voters supported President Barack Obama over Mitt Romney by a margin of 76–22%, and Elizabeth Warren over incumbent Senator Scott Brown 70–30%.
 Holyoke elected an openly gay mayor, Alex Morse, in the 2011 municipal election.
+Republicans have made gains in recent years, however, following the national trend of Hispanic Americans shifting to the right.